Princes Charles and William to deliver Jubilee tributes to Queen Elizabeth | Entertainment

 Princes Charles and William to deliver Jubilee tributes to Queen Elizabeth

 Queen Elizabeth's son and heir Prince Charles and her grandson Prince William will pay tribute to the record-breaking monarch at a pop concert at Buckingham Palace on the third day of nationwide celebrations for her 70 years on the throne.
-The "Party at the Palace", which will feature the likes of singers Alicia Keys and Diana Ross, is the main Platinum Jubilee event on Saturday, along with the Epsom Derby horse race.
+The "Party at the Palace", which will feature the likes of singers Alicia Keys and Diana Ross, is the main Platinum Jubilee event on Saturday.

 Queen Elizabeth's son and heir Prince Charles and her grandson Prince William will pay tribute to the record-breaking monarch at a pop concert at Buckingham Palace on the third day of nationwide celebrations for her 70 years on the throne.